sharpecs/mycota/README.md

 ================================ END OF REPORT =====================================
 ```

 The *R-squared* value is significantly higher than the previous summary, indicating a better-fitting model.
 The coefficients for *Group* and *Role* exhibit a positive correlation, while *Substrate* shows a negative direction.
-This is differs from the OLS regression without spatial lag, which indicated *Group* having a negative direction.
+This differs from the OLS regression without spatial lag, which indicated *Group* having a negative direction.
 The AIC for this model also possesses a lower value than the previous one.
 In contrast to the spatial lag, the spatial error regression models spatial interactions with the independent variables, assuming that errors are correlated with nearest neighbours.

 ```
 REGRESSION RESULTS